SlashD9/100-days-of-code/r1-log.md

 Another day of going over some JS and the DevLogger app to understand the logic of the app.

 ### R1D12
-Catching up on a little bit of studying JavaScript tonight after doing loads of diy projects in the house.
+Catching up on a little bit of studying JavaScript after doing loads of diy projects in the house.

 ### R1D13
+Catching up on a little bit of studying JavaScript after doing loads of diy projects in the house.

+### R1D14
 Learning about dom traversing using JavaScript.
 How to get getElementsById getElementsByClassName, querySelector(), querySelectorAll() etc..  and setting different properties on the elements.

+### R1D15
+More on traversing the DOM today also learning and trying out some event listeners in JS

-### R1D14
+### R1D16
 Done a Quick refresher on HTML5 and its elements.
 Always trying to improve.
 Also continued with JS event listners, mouse events and keyboard events.
 This is not what I wanted to add to #100daysofcode but its progress and I'm very happy.

-### R1D15
+### R1D17
 Learning about local storage and session storage and using JSON.stringify and JSON.parse when working with arrays.
 Looking forward till the weekend to start using it in a project.